hoppa/fe-dev-test/README.md

 All assets are included in the images folder.

-Please email the completed files to danny.angus@hoppa.com and howard@hoppa.com
+Please zip the files and email to danny.angus@hoppa.com and howard@hoppa.com